yaroslavgladkov/learning-library/qa-portnov-1-exploring-suggested-questions.md

 # 22 what is the difference between a test case and a test plan?

-## 22.1 i am preparing for an interview on junior software qa engineer position, and need your help with answering a few questions. what is the difference between a test case and a test plan? generate professional detailed explanation
+## 22.1 i am preparing for an interview for a junior software qa engineer position, and need your help with answering a few questions. what is the difference between a test case and a test plan? generate professional detailed explanation

 Here is a detailed explanation of the differences between a test case and a test plan: